UCB-INFO-PYTHON/Installation/Completing Your First Exercise With Git Reading Card.md

 ## Create a new repository

-* this is done through the add menu on the upper right
+* this is done through add menu "+" on the top or the green NEW button on the upper right

 ![New repo menu item](images/CreateRepo_1.png)

 --
 * Put your repository in the MIDS-INFO-W18 organization
-* Name it your FirstnameLastnameREPO so mine should be **"GunnarKleemannREPO"**
+* Name it your FirstnameLastnameREPO so mine should be **"Gunnar\_KleemannREPO"**

 ![New repo menu item](images/CreateRepo_2.png)